Little Ivies

 The Little Ivies are an unofficial group of small, academically competitive private liberal arts colleges in the Northeastern United States.
 The term Little Ivy derives from these schools' small student bodies, standards of academic excellence, associated historic social prestige, and highly selective admissions comparable to the Ivy League.
-According to Bloomberg, the Little Ivies are also known for their large financial endowments, both absolutely and relative to their size.
+According to Bloomberg, the Little Ivies are known for their large financial endowments, both in absolute terms and relative to their size.

 The term is generally and most associated with the colleges of the New England Small College Athletic Conference (NESCAC), with select schools from the Liberty League, Patriot League and the Centennial Conference.
-The term, however, was in active circulation to depict the original "Little Ivy" schools as schools and not merely athletic rivals at least as early as 1955.
+The term was in active circulation to depict the original "Little Ivy" schools as schools and not merely athletic rivals at least as early as 1955.
 The New York Times quotes the president of Swarthmore College saying at the time, "We not only have the Ivy League, and the pretty clearly understood though seldom mentioned gradations within the Ivy League, but we have the Little Ivy League, and the jockeying for position within that."

-Relationship to NESCAC

-Among the Little Ivies are the "Little Three", a term used by Amherst College, Wesleyan University and Williams College, and "Maine Big Three", a term used by Bates College, Bowdoin College, and Colby College.
-The term is inspired by the "Big Three" Ivy League athletic rivalry between Harvard, Princeton, and Yale.

-Amherst College, Wesleyan University and Williams College joined Bowdoin College to found the New England Small College Athletic Conference (NESCAC) in 1971, along with Bates College, Colby College, Hamilton College, Middlebury College, Tufts University, Trinity College and Union College.
-Union College left and Connecticut College joined in 1977.